LukeDowell/flash-chords/README.md

 I have been wondering about how to deal with suspended chords or sevenths, but this seems like a fine framework to go off of since it matches the domain anyway.
 DDD for the win!

+1/14/2022

+I got major and minor triads working just now.
+I was intending to continue on to getting 7ths to work as well, but I think I'm going to pivot and get a rudimentary UI working.
+I want a bass and treble cleff centered on the screen, and for the chord symbol to appear above it.
+The staff will display the keys that the user is currently pressing, and there will be some sort of success indicator once the user inputs the correct chord symbol.
+The staff should be a fun component to build, I'm looking forward to that.